 To receive compensation for your injuries, you need to show that someone else is to blame for the accident.
-In many accidents, injured victims show that someone’s negligence caused their injuries.
-In other words, they must show that the truck driver did not exercise reasonable care while driving.
+In other words, you must show that the truck driver was negligent and did not exercise reasonable care while driving.

 Truck drivers can be negligent in many ways, including:

 - Driving while under the influence of drugs or alcohol